top of page

 Hunter College

-I started my college education in fashion merchandising and marketing in NYC.
-I was offered an opportunity at age 17 to move to LA and work for a large fashion label in their wholesaling division.
-I decided to attend college first and then I would take the offer.
-After my first year at FIT I decided that the world of fashion was not the right fit for me.
+I began my college education in fashion merchandising and marketing in NYC, because at 17, I received an offer to move to LA and work in the wholesaling division of a major fashion label.
+I chose to pursue college first, intending to accept the opportunity later.
+However, after my first year and a half at FIT, I realized that the fashion industry wasn't the right fit for me.

 Volunteer